encode/django-rest-framework/docs/api-guide/fields.md

 # Custom fields

-If you want to create a custom field, you'll probably want to override either one or both of the `.to_native()` and `.from_native()` methods.
+If you want to create a custom field, you'll probably want to override either one or both of the `.to_representation()` and `.to_internal_value()` methods.
 These two methods are used to convert between the initial datatype, and a primitive, serializable datatype.
 Primitive datatypes may be any of a number, string, date/time/datetime or None.
 They may also be any list or dictionary like object that only contains other primitive objects.

-The `.to_native()` method is called to convert the initial datatype into a primitive, serializable datatype.
-The `from_native()` method is called to restore a primitive datatype into its initial representation.
+The `.to_representation()` method is called to convert the initial datatype into a primitive, serializable datatype.
+The `to_internal_value()` method is called to restore a primitive datatype into its internal python representation.

 ## Examples